 If you sent money to the wrong account, or sent the wrong amount or for any other wish to retract a payment that has already been verified, you have a few options:

 - The fastest and easiest way is to contact the recipient directly (if you know who it is) and ask for your money back

-- Ask us to initiate a ‘recall’.
+- Alternatively, you can ask us to initiate a recall.
 We’ll send a recall request to the beneficiary bank, which then has 3 weeks to respond.
 The recipient must also agree to the chargeback

-- Ask us to launch an investigation.
+- Lastly, you can ask us to launch an investigation.
 We’ll initiate an investigation into where your money was transferred

-You can read more about our payment returns policy in Section 12 of our Terms of Service.
+You can read more about our transfer returns policy in Section 12 of our Terms of Service.